zaheerhussain803/Hibernate_project/README.md

-Here's a sample README file for your Hibernate project:

 Amazon Customer Management System (Hibernate Project) Description
 This project is designed to manage customer data for an Amazon-like platform using Hibernate ORM.
 It performs CRUD (Create, Read, Update, Delete) operations on customer information, integrating Hibernate with MySQL for efficient data management.